People

 View Hope’s CV

-Jenna Weingarten is a fourth year doctoral student in the Clinical Psychology Program.
+Jenna Weingarten is a fifth year doctoral student in the Clinical Psychology Program.
 Jenna received her B.A. in Psychology from the University of Pennsylvania.
 She is interested in researching the impact of child and adolescent friend and peer relationships on well-being.
 She is also interested in how individual factors (e.g., personality, motivations for seeking solitude) influence psychosocial adjustment.

 Email: jpweinga@buffalo.edu